gui-delfino/gui-delfino.github.io/_teaching/2026-spring-fusion-cat.md

 ---
 title: "Fusion Categories and SymTFT"
 collection: teaching
-type: "Graduate course"
+type: "Graduate"
 permalink: /teaching/2026-spring-fusion-cat
 venue: "State University of Londrina, Physics Department"
 date: 2026-01-01
 location: "Londrina, Brazil"
 ---

-This corresponds to a set of lectures that  provides minimal working tools to understand and deal with generalized symmetries from a categorical perspective.
-We intend to cover (but not limited to) topological phases of matter in (2+1)D, topological quantum field theories, generalized symmetries in (1+1)D and concrete realizations in lattice models.
+This lecture series provides a minimal yet practical toolkit for understanding and working with generalized symmetries from a categorical perspective.
+We will cover, among other topics, topological phases of matter in (2+1)D, topological quantum field theories, generalized symmetries in (1+1)D, and their concrete realizations in lattice models.

 Tentative Syllabus
 ======